Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: Discussion

-Although the sparse widespread distributions are ubiquitously observed in neural systems, the underlying mechanisms remain open to exploration.
-One of the simplest yet insightful models that can reproduce these key features is the dichotomized Gaussian (DG) model \cite{Amari_etal_2003,Yu_etal_2011} and its extentensions \cite{MONTANI_etal_2013,montangie2015quantifying,montangie2017higher,montangie2018common}, which consists of threshold-neurons that become active if inputs sampled from a correlated multivariate Gaussian distribution exceed a threshold.
-The outputs of the DG neurons, represented as $(0,1)$ patterns, exhibit sparse population activity \cite{Macke_etal_2011,Shimazaki_etal_2015} with characteristic HOIs.
-Specifically, they display alternating signs in the interactions at successive orders, such as negative triplewise and positive quadruple-wise interactions and so on \cite{Shimazaki_etal_2015,montangie2018common}.
-The structured HOIs contribute to the sparse activity, and create the widespread distribution \cite{Amari_etal_2003}.
-Supporting this theoretical prediction, the specific alternating structure of HOIs was found in neural population activity \cite{Shimazaki_etal_2015}.
-Furthermore, by using more biologically plausible model neurons, it was discovered in \cite{shomali_etal_2023_uncovering} that the positive pairwise and negative triple-wise interactions are explained by excitatory shared (and hence correlated) inputs to pairs of neurons.
-These results suggest that the nonlinearity of neurons underlie the structured HOIs, and investigating the HOIs of neuronal activity provides a key to understanding its underlying mechanisms.
+Despite the prevalence of sparse, widespread distributions in neural systems, the mechanisms driving these patterns are still not fully understood and continue to be a subject of active investigation.
+One of the simplest yet insightful models that can reproduce these key features is the dichotomized Gaussian (DG) model \citep{Amari_etal_2003, Yu_etal_2011} and its extensions \citep{MONTANI_etal_2013,montangie2015quantifying,montangie2017higher,montangie2018common,LeenSheaBrown_2015}.
+The DG model consists of threshold-neurons that become active if inputs sampled from a correlated multivariate Gaussian distribution exceed a threshold.
+The outputs of the DG neurons, represented as $(0,1)$ patterns, exhibit sparse population activity \citep{Macke_etal_2011, Shimazaki_etal_2015} with characteristic HOIs.
+Specifically, they display alternating signs in the interactions at successive orders, such as negative triplewise and positive quadruple-wise interactions and so on, with a shrinking magnitude \citep{Shimazaki_etal_2015,montangie2018common}.
+The structured HOIs contribute to the sparse activity and create the widespread distribution \citep{Amari_etal_2003}.
+Supporting this theoretical prediction, the specific alternating structure of HOIs of up to the fifth order was found in population activity of hippocampal neurons \citep{Shimazaki_etal_2015}.
+Furthermore, using a more biologically plausible integrate-and-fire neuron model under the balanced inputs of excitatory and inhibitory neurons near the spiking threshold, it was discovered that the network architecture with excitatory shared (and hence correlated) inputs to pairs of neurons can explain the positive pairwise and negative triple-wise interactions observed in monkey and mouse visual neurons while neurons receiving common inhibition can not \citep{shomali_etal_2023_uncovering}.
+In this study, we demonstrated that recurrent networks with neurons exhibiting a threshold-like activation function produce sparse population activity that aligns well with empirical distributions.
+Altogether, these findings suggest that physiological pairwise connections, either from hidden neurons or among observed neurons, combined with a threshold-like activation function — rather than a winner-take-all network architecture — are sufficient to explain the observed sparse neuronal population activity.